Admission is free for children and young people under the age of 18.

 Light, portable folding chairs and two wheelchairs are available at the information desk.

-Restrooms for the disabled are on the ground floor and basement.
+Restrooms for the disabled are located only in the basement.

 The cloakroom is also in the basement.
 Spacious closets are available for school classes.
 The key is available at the cloakroom.

 Guard dogs and seizure response dogs are permitted in the museum, if they bear adequate identification.

 +49 (0)89 23805-360